jwplayer/jw-design-library/README.md

 2. In `/dictionary/properties/icons`, locate the product `yaml` config, add the name of your new icon in alphabetical order along with its path
 3. Run `yarn build`.
 If the build succeeds, you should see your new icons in the `/dist` folder.
 4. Open a PR against `master`.
 You **must** note 💥 breaking changes 💥 in your PR so projects that depend on Hook are updated appropriately
-5. Once merged, bump the version # and relase to the npm registry from `master`
+5. Once merged, bump the version # and release to the npm registry from `master`

 Take the same approach when updating colors.